nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 ### 3. Set Up Vite Configuration

-Next, let edit the `vite.config.ts` file for bundling our two fiber local nodes since the RPC of nodes is not cors-enabled.
+Next, let's edit the `vite.config.ts` file for bundling our two fiber local nodes since the RPC of nodes is not cors-enabled.

 ```typescript
 import { defineConfig } from "vite";